jxaviramirez-sys/trj_opt/trj_opt_ultimate/README.md

-# trj_opt (reconstructed)

-_This README was chosen as the most complete from multiple partial versions and lightly normalized._

 # trj_opt — Perovskite–Si Interface Optimizer

-**Purpose:** A turnkey, theory-led toolkit to optimize the perovskite/Si recombination junction (TRJ) for tandem solar cells.
+**Purpose:** A theory-led toolkit to optimize the perovskite/Si recombination junction (TRJ) for tandem solar cells.
 It ingests NEGF **transmission** (`T(E)`) and **interface DOS** to compute the **specific contact resistivity** (ρc), **interface recombination metrics** (S_eff, J0_interface), and **ΔVoc_interface**, then ranks candidates, checks robustness, and generates a report with Pareto plots.
 Use it to convert quantum-transport & DFT outputs into a **fabrication-ready recipe**.